ugonfor/UniFL-revised/README.md

 # Universal EHR Federated Learning Framework
 This repository is the codes for [UniFL](https://arxiv.org/abs/2211.07300)

+# MEMO by ugonfor

+1. You can check the important codes by finding "!IMPORTANT"
+2. There was too many syntax error, so I fix them.

 ## How to Run
 ### Requirements
 ```